mnemnion/marmalade/athena.md

 That done, start or restart your project in Catnip, [Emacs](http://emacs.org), or however you like to do it.
 You must launch with `lein`, which is totally conventional.

 This being a bootstrap, we will need to resort to some custom syntax in our Markdown.
-As we extract the source, we will encounter various `@"magic words"@`, which the parser will do various things with.
+As we extract the source, we will encounter various `@magic words@`, which the parser will do various things with.
 The one in this paragraph, for example, it will ignore.
-The recognition sequence is `` `@" `` to begin a magic word, and `` "@` `` to end one.
+The recognition sequence is `` `@ `` to begin a magic word, and `` @` `` to end one.

 These aren't macros.
 As you can see, they remain in the source code, and don't modify it.

 Adding `[instaparse "1.2.2"]` to our project.clj gives us this:

-`@"/marmion/athena/project.clj"@` --> where we find it, natch
+`@/marmion/athena/project.clj@` --> where we find it, natch

 ```clojure
 (defproject athena "0.1.0-SNAPSHOT"